EduApps-CDG/OpenDX/README.md

 </div>

 ## What is this?
-Do you miss DirectX when playing games on Linux?
-Are you tired of relying on Wine or other compatibility layers for running games that rely on DirectX?
-**OpenDX is here to change that!**
-Our project aims to provide a fully-featured implementation of DirectX for the Linux operating system, without the need for compatibility layers or emulators.
+OpenDX is a project that aims to provide a fully-featured implementation of DirectX for the Linux operating system, without the need for compatibility layers or emulators.
+This will allow Linux users to run DirectX games and applications with improved performance and compatibility.

-### What OpenDX is <b>NOT</b>
-OpenDX it's not intended to be used as a compatibility layer for running Windows games on Linux.
-It's meant to be used on Linux games that rely on DirectX.
-We are not planning to implement the Windows API, but we are planning to implement the DirectX API.

 ## Introducing the First Component: dxdiag
 <div align=center>